API v1 → v2 Migration Guide

 As mentioned previously, authentication has changed:

 ReadMe API v1 previously used Basic Authentication and has now moved to Bearer Authentication.
+Here’s what a cURL request looked like previously in API v1:

-curl -X GET https://dash.readme.com/api/v1 --user {your-api-key}:
+curl -X GET https://dash.readme.com/api/v1 --user "{your-api-key}:"

 curl -X GET https://api.readme.com/v2/projects/me --header "Authorization: Bearer {your-api-key}"